astropy/specutils/docs/fitting.rst

           1.1845669151078486 4.57517271067525 0.3015075376884422

-If an `~astropy.modeling.Model` is used that does not have the predefined parameter estimators, or if one wants to use different parameter estimators then one can create a dictionary where the key is the parameter name and the value is a lambda function that operates on a spectrum.
-For example if one wants to estimate the line parameters of a `~astropy.modeling.functional_models.MexicanHat1D` one can define the ``estimators`` dictionary and attach in the model's ``_constraints`` dictionary.
+If an `~astropy.modeling.Model` is used that does not have the predefined parameter estimators, or if one wants to use different parameter estimators then one can create a dictionary where the key is the parameter name and the value is a function that operates on a spectrum (lambda functions are very useful for this purpose).
+For example if one wants to estimate the line parameters of a line fit for a `~astropy.modeling.functional_models.MexicanHat1D` one can define the ``estimators`` dictionary and attach in the model's ``_constraints``
+dictionary:

 .. code-block:: python